 Deciphering interior design and decorating terms is only half the battle in understanding apartment listings in Moscow.
-You will have to become somewhat of a history buff, to be able to visualise the types of buildings that house Moscow’s apartments.
+You become somewhat of a history buff to visualize the types of buildings that house Moscow’s apartments.

 Moscow’s residential properties, which are historical landmarks in and of themselves, range from flats in 19th-century buildings that housed Tsarist institutions and members of the aristocracy to apartments in Soviet- and post-Soviet era structures that differ widely in both type and quality.

 Moscow’s small mansions

 The majority of Tsarist-era buildings are in the city center.
 Many are small mansions, which remind us of the Muscovites of old.
 Can’t you just picture ladies in floor-length skirts and gentlemen with hats and canes ascending the elaborate entranceways?
 Today, these mansions have one or two apartments on each floor.
 While such accommodations don’t have elevators, they offer an escape from Moscow’s towering high-rises.
 They also remind you of the city’s aristocratic past.

 Larger architectural treasures, built in the late 19th to early 20th centuries, combine history with a sense of luxury.
-Apartments located in these pre-revolutionary buildings feature high ceilings with intricate, original mouldings, spacious rooms, large window, and, sometimes, fireplaces.
-Their beautiful facades offer the utmost in style and prestige and are priced accordingly.
+Apartments located in these pre-revolutionary buildings feature high ceilings with intricate, original moldings, spacious rooms, large windows, and, sometimes, fireplaces.
+Their beautiful facades offer the utmost in style and prestige and are, accordingly, pricy.